Current Region: South Korea (EN)

 Without condensate treatment, your compressed air system can end up providing an inconsistent supply of dry air.
 With condensate, there is a high likelihood of production problems occurring.
 This can include rust and corrosion and in cold weather there is the possibility of freezing.

-There are different applications of cleaning services that can be required to provide the protection needed.
 It also happens that during the process of compressing air, the condensate is compressed and discharged at elevated temperatures in a saturated state.
 As the air cools through aftercoolers, dryers, or pipelines, the steam condensate turns into a liquid form which then mixes with any normal oil carryover from the compressor.
 The condensate becomes contaminated by the oil and must be treated before expelling it into a sewer system or onto the ground.
 The oil must be separated from the condensate and only the condensate can be expelled.
 The oil must be reclaimed and disposed of in an environmentally safe manner.

 In every compressed air system, water is the single largest contaminant and often the most obvious.
 Removing this liquid condensate from the system can be a high energy consuming area if not managed correctly, so we have different products available to meet your commercial needs which minimize any air losses, and which can be tailored to any compressed air network, the end result is saving money.

 Please download the product literature under the downloads tab for the full technical details of each CompAir condensate drain range.

 As explained above, any compressed air system produces condensate mixed with oil and other substances.
 These condensates are removed from the system through purges to prevent them from reaching the point of consumption.
 This condensate mixture is piped into an oil / water separator as shown in the image (left and above) to filter the condensate in order to dispose of the water and retain the oil with particles in a container to be properly recycled and avoid environmental pollution.